 Thank you, thank you, thank you to all the amazing women at the Midwives of New Jersey.

 Our experience with the midwives was an incredibly positive one.
 My husband and I are so thankful to have found this wonderful practice.
 We began seeing the midwives after our second miscarriage.
 We were feeling defeated and did not know where to turn.
-During our very first meeting with Cindy, she recommended a natural fertility doctor for us to call.
+During our very first meeting with the midwives, they recommended a natural fertility doctor for us to call.
 Three months later, we were so happy to be pregnant again and to begin regular visits with the midwives.
 We felt so supported and confident that this pregnancy would be a successful one.